root-daemon/event-management-api/README.md

 # Event Management API

-A RESTful API for managing events, built with NestJS, TypeORM, and PostgreSQL.
+A RESTful API for managing events, built with NestJS and Bun's native SQLite.

 ## Features